Fraction Word Problems

 Word problem on multiplication and subtraction of fractions.
 Explained using Singapore's model method of problem solving.

-Lily had 4/5 m of cloth.
-She used 3/4 of it to make hankerchiefs.
+Example: Lily had 4/5 m of cloth.
+She used 3/4 of it to make handkerchiefs.
 How much cloth had she left?

 Word problem on subtraction and multiplication of fractions solved using models.